Meeszon/MRR-Wizard/README.md

 ## Code quality

-ESLint (Airbnb config) and Prettier run automatically on every commit via Husky + lint-staged.
+ESLint and Prettier run automatically on every commit via Husky + lint-staged.
 Only staged files are checked.

 ## Project structure